soleiluwedu/escape/README.md

-# esc
+# escape
-A React SPA to eval/stringify/console.logging code.
+A React SPA to eval/stringify/console.log code.